ORNL/PDMATLAB2D/README.md

 }
 ```

-If you would like to cite the software itself, cite the current release or version used from Zenodo.
+If you would like to cite the software itself, cite the current release from [Zenodo](https://zenodo.org/record/7348668#.Y308ZrLMLKJ).

 ## Contributing